santhoshbethi/myFocus_Chrome_extension/README.md

   - `manifest.json` — MV3 manifest
   - `popup.html`, `styles.css` — UI
   - `popup.js` — goal auto-save, Focus mode control, analysis display
-  - `content.js` — banner + auto analysis trigger and result relay
+  - `content.js` — banner + direct analysis (on-device model only) and YouTube meta scoring/blur
-  - `page-analyzer.js` — in-page analyzer using `window.ai` (Prompt API) with fallbacks

 - Debugging tips:
   - Popup logs: open the popup → right‑click → Inspect → Console
   - Content script logs: open DevTools on the page → Console
   - Service worker logs (if added): `chrome://extensions` → your extension → "Service worker"
-  - Banner present but no results?
-Check the page console for `FOCUSCOACH_RESULT` messages

 ## Limitations

 - Some pages (e.g., `chrome://` and certain web store pages) block content scripts
-- On-device AI availability varies by Chrome version and platform; flags may be needed
+- On-device AI availability varies by Chrome version and platform; flags may be needed.
+If unavailable, analysis and YouTube filtering are disabled.
 - The timer counts down to 00:00 but (by default) does not automatically turn off Focus mode; you can toggle it off anytime in the popup

 ## License